“There is immense power when a group of people with similar interests gets together to work toward the same goals” - Idowu Koyenikan

-At Neon, our tagline is “products that matter.”
+At Neon, our guiding principle is “products that matter.”
 But our digital studio started with people.

 I’ve spent the last 14 years working with TCap, which is a Vancouver private equity firm and Neon’s parent company.
 I started as a provisioning specialist and eventually became the chief operating officer (COO).

 After 30 years in business, TCap had an amazing team.
 I know every organization thinks they have the best employees, but I swear, there’s something in the water here.
 When the people you work with feel like family – and you know what they stand for, what they can deliver, and what they want to do – you shouldn’t let that go.